Graduate Program in Energy and Mineral Engineering

 What is the English Competency Requirement for Ph.D.
 Students?

 All Ph.D. students, domestic and international, will undergo a mandatory assessment of English competency during their Ph.D.
-Candidacy Examination.
+Qualifying Examination.
 The assessment will include the student’s ability to read and comprehend technical literature, the ability to write well, the ability to make formal presentations and the ability to participate in scientific and technical discussions.
 At the end of the examination, all members of the Ph.D.
-Candidacy Examination Committee will submit their evaluation of English Competency consisting of: (a) Writing (assessed through the evaluation of the manuscript submitted prior to the examination), (b) Formal Presentation (assessed through the evaluation of the formal presentation of the research proposal), and (c) Oral Discussion (assessed through the student’s ability to participate in scientific and technical discussions during the examination).
+Qualifying Examination Committee will submit their evaluation of English Competency consisting of: (a) Writing (assessed through the evaluation of the manuscript submitted prior to the examination), (b) Formal Presentation (assessed through the evaluation of the formal presentation of the research proposal), and (c) Oral Discussion (assessed through the student’s ability to participate in scientific and technical discussions during the examination).
 Students failing one or more categories of the assessment will be required to enroll in course(s) offered at the University to improve English competency in the areas identified as deficient.
 Please refer to the remedial steps outlined in Section 5.8, p.
 25, of the EME graduate guide.